EC528-Fall-2024/github-bot-kata-ci/README.md

 * [Cloud Native Computing Foundation](https://www.cncf.io/about/who-we-are/) confidential containers (CoCo) )meeting on October 9, 2024
 * OpenInfra Foundation's Project Teams Gathering ([PTG](https://openinfra.dev/ptg/)) meeting on October 21, 2024

 For example, at the first meeting, the team presented two options for the CI Dashboard architecture: sticking with the original jQuery implementation or upgrading to Next.js/React.
 These options are discussed further in the next section.
-During the CoCo meeting, the community approved the team's transition to Next.js/React, which is the architecture the team will further pursue going forward.
+During the CoCo meeting, the community approved the team's transition to Next.js/React, which is the architecture the team implemented.

 ## 3. Scope and Features Of The Project: